FatalBanana1/FatalBanana1/README.md

 - 🔭 I’m currently working on [My Youtube Channel][youtube-url] and Rereadit Project
 - 🌱 I’m currently learning Cloud and Docker
 - 📫 Reach me by email: wasiqnj@gmail.com
+- 🤔 Long term interests include DevOps and working with AI

 ### **About Me**